 Brent is a blended crude stream produced in the North Sea region which serves as a reference or “marker” for pricing a number of other crude streams.
+Spot price is the price for a one-time open market transaction for immediate delivery of a specific quantity of product at a specific location where the commodity is purchased “on the spot” at current market rates.

 West Texas Intermediate (WTI), also known as Texas light sweet, is a grade of crude oil produced in Texas and southern Oklahoma which serves as a reference or “marker” for pricing a number of other crude streams and which is traded in the domestic spot market at Cushing, Oklahoma.
 This grade is described as light because of its relatively low density, and sweet because of its low sulfur content.
 It is the underlying commodity of New York Mercantile Exchange’s oil futures contracts.